 - Thiele House

-- Year Level Co-ordinators for Years 7 -12 attending to the specific needs of students within each year level cohort.
+- Year 7 Co-ordinator attending to the specific needs of students in their first year of Secondary School.

 - A full-time and dedicated College Chaplain.

-- A Co-ordinator of Curriculum and Co-ordinator of Senior Schooling Careers Counsellor who assist with course selection, timetabling and special considerations.
+- Head of Middle School and Head of Senior School who assist with course selection and special considerations.

 In addition, subject and co-curricular staff members, office staff and library/sickbay staff are significant points of contact for students and parents.

 Students from Years 7–12 undertake a variety of formal lessons, activities and presentations related to personal development through our REACH program and the annual camps/outdoor education program.